feliciaiveliz/launch-school/back_end/109/beginner_ruby_videos/notes_1.md

 puts str
 ```

-- `str` is being initialized in the inner scope within the `do...end` block and therefore will not be accessible to the outer scope.
-This will raise an `undefined local variable or method 'str'`.
+- `str` is being *initialized* in the inner scope within the `do...end` block and therefore will not be accessible to the outer scope.
+This will raise an `undefined local variable or method 'str'` exception.
 - The syntax looks exactly the same as assignment but they are very different.